 - You can also ask vROps to show all metric charts which have a similar trend or pattern in the data.

-vROps can automatically create a “Service Now” helpdesk ticket and can also automatically close a vROps alarm if the Service Now ticket is closed.
+vROps can automatically create a “Service Now” helpdesk ticket.
 Hopefully, we will see similar notifications with other commonly used helpdesk systems in the future, for now, we can use the REST API combined with some programming ability or the vROps PowerCLI Cmdlet.

 There are standard compliance templates that VMware provide such as PCI-DSS.